cvickery/mail_proj/README.md

 up plain text (-p) and html (-h) message parts, but will accept a plain text message body from stdin if neither the -p nor -h option is specified.

+## Why?

+Bash scripts that sent email using `/usr/bin/mail` on MacOS failed after an Apple security update in January 2019.
+I was unable to get any useful information about the issue from Apple support or on https://developer.apple.com (hundreds of views; zero replies), so I wrote this as a workaround.

 ## Requirements and Environment

   * This is a Python 3 application.
 The command assumes the interpreter is _/usr/local/bin/python3_.
 Edit the first line if this path needs